cyscale/cyscale.com/src/markdown/blog/2022-12-05-cloud-security-and-compliance-a-guide-for-your-cloud-infrastructure.md

 * Data minimization,
 * Integrity and confidentiality, and others.

 All of these compliance standards have rigorous requirements, and the consequences of not implementing those rules can lead to financial and criminal repercussions, as well as a damaged reputation.

-Cyscale can help you secure your cloud environment and become compliant with respected accreditations through:
+Our [cloud compliance platform](https://cyscale.com/products/cloud-security-posture-management/)  can help you secure your cloud environment and become compliant with respected accreditations through:

 * Over 400 controls that help you stay on top of your security program,
 * Both pre-configured and editable policies that can be associated to controls,